-Whenever a family's assistance will be terminated, the PHA will send a written notice of termination to the family and to the owner.
-The PHA will also send a form HUD-5382 to the family with the termination notice.
+Whenever a family's assistance will be terminated, OHA will send a written notice of termination to the family and to the owner.
+OHA will also send a form HUD-5382 to the family with the termination notice.
 The notice will state the date on which the termination will become effective.
-This date generally will be at least 30 calendar days following the date of the termination notice, but exceptions will be made whenever HUD rules, other PHA policies, or the circumstances surrounding the terminated, the PHA will, if appropriate, advise the owner of his/her right to offer the family a separate, unassisted lease.
+This date generally will be at least 30 calendar days following the date of the termination notice, but exceptions will be made whenever HUD rules, other OHA policies, or the circumstances surrounding the termination require.
+When OHA notifies an owner that a family's assistance will be terminated, OHA will, if appropriate, advise the owner of his/her right to offer the family a separate, unassisted lease.

 If a family whose assistance is being terminated is entitled to an informal hearing, the notice of termination that the PHA sends to the family must meet the additional HUD and PHA notice requirements discussed in section 16-III.C of this plan.
-VAWA 2013 expands notification requirements to require PHAs to provide notice of VAWA rights and the HUD 5382 form when a PHA terminates a household's housing benefit.
+VAWA expands notification requirements to require PHAs to provide notice of VAWA rights and the HUD 5382 form when a PHA terminates a household's housing benefit.

-Whenever the PHA decides to terminate a family's assistance because of the family's action or failure to act, the PHA will include in its termination notice the VAWA information described in section 16-IX.C of this plan and a form HUD-5382.
-The PHA will request that a family member wishing to claim protection under VAWA notify the PHA within 10 business days.
+Whenever OHA decides to terminate a family's assistance because of the family's action or failure to act, OHA will include in its termination notice the VAWA information described in section 16-IX.C of this plan and a form HUD-5382.
+OHA will request that a family member wishing to claim protection under VAWA notify the OHA within 10 business days.
+If OHA requests documentation of VAWA statue, the family will have 14 business days to provide documentation.